Medicare Part B

 How to Apply for Medicare Part B

-You can apply for Medicare Part B online, in person, or over the phone with Social Security.
+You can apply for Part B online, in person, or over the phone with Social Security.
 Although if you worked for the Railroad Retirement Board, then you’ll need to call the RRB.

 Those receiving Railroad Retirement benefits or benefits from Social Security are in most cases, automatically enrolled.

-If you’re automatically enrolled into Part B, your coverage begins the first day of the month you turn 65.
+If you’re automatically enrolled in Part B, your coverage begins the first day of the month you turn 65.
 The only exception is if your birthday is on the first day of the month.

 It can take up to 30-60 days to be approved if you’re applying outside your initial enrollment period and not automatically enrolled.